 Patients that have been fitted with a prosthetic device may have questions regarding the care of the prosthesis, care of the prosthetic liner and care of the residual limb.

 Prosthetic Orthotic Solutions International (POSI) recommends these tips to maintain a safe prosthetic device and healthy skin for long wear times.

-- Examine your prosthesis daily for loose parts or damage.
+- Examine your prosthesis daily for loose parts, abnormal noises or damage.

-- Clean daily with antibacterial soap and warm water.
+- Wash liner daily with mild soap and warm water.

 - Ensure your limb and socket are thoroughly dry before each use.

 Proper skin care practices are essential when wearing a prosthesis.
 The liner and prosthesis creates a closed environment for your skin.
 Special attention to your hygiene is required for healthy skin and successful prosthetic use.

 Wash daily – Limb and prosthetic liner should be washed with mild, fragrance-free soap daily.

 Change dressings daily – Change more often if they become saturated.

 Check your skin often – It is important to observe changes in your limb, especially if you have decreased sensations.
 A mirror may be useful if you are unable to see limb.